vglena/Database-manager/README.md

 # Database manager

-A web application that combines real estate appraisal case management (expedientes) with an AI-powered chat assistant connected to an n8n workflow agent.
+A web application for consulting, managing, and updating database records through an AI-powered chat assistant connected to an n8n workflow agent.

 ## Stack